micronaut-projects/micronaut-kotlin/README.md

 ## Micronaut Ktor

-The [ktor](https://ktor.io) subproject adds support for the kotr webserver.
+The [ktor](https://ktor.io) subproject adds support for the ktor webserver.

 ### Using the Snapshot (`build.gradle`):